 Beyond the Classroom: We aim to open the door to a wide range of experiences.
 All subjects provide additional learning contexts including; annual school productions, art events, careers fairs and high-performing sports teams in the majority of disciplines.
 You can find out about these on these on the subject pages and website home page.

-For any more information about our Curriculum, please contact Mr Tom Martin, Executive Deputy Headteacher: MartinT@bourneacademy.org
+For any more information about our Curriculum, please contact Mr Tom Martin, SLAT Deputy Chief Executive Officer: MartinT@bourneacademy.org

 Aspire - Challenge - Achieve